 How much money can sperm donors make?

-The amount of money one can make after becoming a sperm donor depends on the recipient couple and sperm bank.
-The looks, built, qualifications as well as the health of sperms lead to a variation in the charges of sperm donors.
+The amount of money one can make after becoming a sperm donor depends on the recipient couple and the sperm bank.
+The looks, built, qualifications, as well as the health of sperms, lead to a variation in the charges of sperm donors.